XLI, No. 15

 (that is, senators) will (on a one-time basis) serve a two-year (instead of three-year)

-Accounting and MIS, Educational Admin & Counseling, Foreign Languages/Anthropology, Health, Human Performance and Recreation, Human Environmental Studies, Middle & Secondary Education, Political Science/Philosophy/Religion, and Theater and Dance.
+Accounting and MIS, Educational Admin & Counseling, Foreign Languages/Anthropology, Kinesiology, Nutrition, and Recreation, Human Environmental Studies, Middle & Secondary Education, Political Science/Philosophy/Religion, and Theater and Dance.

 For all 18 of the departmental unit representatives (that is, senators) whose terms expired in 2007, the Membership Committee has initiated the process for electing new senators.
 The chair of the Faculty Senate Membership Committee has solicited candidates from each of the 18 departmental units, and is now working through the responses to that solicitation.
 For departmental units with more than two candidates, the Faculty Handbook calls for a primary election to be held; for departmental units with two candidates, an election will be held; and for departmental unites with one candidate, recent practice has been to designate that one interested individual as the representative (that is, senator) for that departmental unit.